SeaDve/Noteworthy/README.md

 #### Prerequisites

-The following packages are required to build Kooha:
+The following packages are required to build Noteworthy:

 * meson
 * ninja